 Some of you may remember Moriya Naveh, the exceptionally talented Israeli singer, musician, and composer I profiled here back in August.
 She has just released her first album, and you can listen to it on Bandcamp, Apple Music, and Spotify.
 Here’s her latest music video to take you into the weekend:

-If you liked this post and want to support my work, please be sure to subscribe to get future installments directly in your inbox, and tell your friends about it!
+If you liked this piece and want to support my work and this sort of journalism, please be sure to subscribe to get future installments directly in your inbox, and tell your friends about the newsletter.